-Students who wish to make Nazarene Bible College aware of any accommodation concerns should notify the Office of Student Success.
+Students who wish to make Nazarene Bible College aware of any accommodation concerns should notify the Office of Student Advocacy.
 The student would be expected to supply the college with a statement from an authorized expert specifying the disability and a statement from a qualified expert specifying what special accommodations the student would need to accomplish the academic requirements of the college.
-Forms are available from the Office of Student Success.
+Additional information is available from the Office of Student Advocacy.